26 tips for small manufacturing business owners in 2023

 18) Get your website seen — Have a great-looking and functional website?
 Great.
 Is anyone looking at it?
-If your views are less than stellar, it could be because nobody can find it.
+If your views are less than stellar, it could be because nobody can find them.
 Learn about search engine optimization (SEO) to remedy this (and use the following tips for small manufacturers below).

 19) Become a writer — A blog is a way to let customers find you and become interested in your product.
 It makes your small manufacturing business more personable, and a known brand in your industry.

 20) Use video to show your company’s best side — They say a picture is worth 1,000 words, so a video must be worth a shed load.
 Explainer videos are professionally animated and voiced-over videos that explain your product to potential customers.
 They have been shown to significantly boost sales.

 21) DIY awesome product photography — There’s no need to spend hundreds or even thousands on a professional photographer when the equipment is affordable and the resources to improve your images are free.